gitrands/gitrands/README.md

-Got you — let’s make it **fun, bold, personality-driven, and GitHub-worthy**, not a corporate résumé.

-Here’s an **innovative, energetic, developer-vibe README** designed to *feel alive* and *stand out*:

----

 # 👾 Hey, I’m **Jeeva** — I Build Things That Don’t Crash (Usually)

 > 💭 *“Backend dev with frontend opinions, AWS addiction, and a habit of over-engineering side projects.”*